KasperKnop/WEB1/docs/11-fetching-data.md

 ### Fetch

-> Video coming soon...
-Use the resource below if you want to prepare sooner!
+In this video, we're going to look at the basics of the Fetch API - the modern way for JavaScript to communicate with web servers using the HTTP protocol.
+Fetching data can be error-prone and take time, so we'll explore how we can wait for a response without blocking the rest of our code from running, and how to handle any errors that occur along the way.

+<iframe title="Fetch" class="video" src="https://drive.google.com/file/d/1puyXpcbIx4dbM4cwUZyLDzaqlzVqrneV/preview" allow="autoplay" allowfullscreen></iframe>

-If you want to learn a bit more about fetch, you can also read this [guide on the Fetch API](https://www.geeksforgeeks.org/javascript/javascript-fetch-method/).
+If you want to learn a bit more about `fetch`, you can also read this [guide on the Fetch API](https://www.geeksforgeeks.org/javascript/javascript-fetch-method/).

 ## Exercises :writing_hand_tone2: